RayBB/openlibrary-docs/archive.org-↔-Open-Library-synchronisation.md

  * `"ia_box_id": ["IA113601"]`
  * `"ia_loaded_id": ["callofdistantmam00ward"]`

 **Note** All fake-subject references to archive.org categories that may have once been used for classifying borrowable status are now deprecated.
-Examples: `In Library`, `Protected DAISY`, `Accessible_book`, `Internet Archive Wishlist` and possibly others.
+Examples: `In Library`, `Protected DAISY`, `Accessible_book`, `Internet Archive Wishlist`, `Lending library` and possibly others.
 [Issue #2107](https://github.com/internetarchive/openlibrary/issues/2107) tracks this clean up.

 See [Open Library Client JSON schemata](https://github.com/internetarchive/openlibrary-client/tree/master/olclient/schemata) for the currently recognised and useful metadata fields for Open Library records.